 In an effort to make our blog content accessible and understandable, we use the Flesch Reading Ease test.
 This test uses a variety of factors to evaluate content, but the most important are these:

-- Sentence length.
-Only 20% of your sentences should be longer than 20 words, and your blog post should be at least 800 words in total.
+- Sentence length: Only 20% of your sentences should be longer than 20 words.

 - Passive voice.
 Less than 10% of the copy should use passive voice.

 As an SEO company, our content should be leading the charge with well-written pieces that are also up-to-date on the most recent SEO trends.
 While these will certainly change over time, there are a few key principles that won’t:

 - Keywords, keywords, keywords!
 Integrate keywords naturally into your headers and body copy.
 Ensure the most important keywords or key phrase appears in your first paragraph.